On cutoff via rigidity for high dimensional curved diffusions: Proofs

-This is a function of $T$, so $T(X)$ is a Markov process, and when viewing it as such it is indeed the generator of an OU process with variance $\rho^{-1}$, applied to a function $g$. \end{proof}
+This is a function of $T$, so $T(X)$ is a Markov process, and when viewing it as such it is indeed equal to $\rho$ times the generator of an OU process with unit variance, applied to a function $g$. \end{proof}

 Hence, in the rigid case, the full process contains an OU subprocess, and hence cannot converge to equilibrium faster than it.
-This will yield the lower bound in Theorem \ref{th:maineucl}.
+This will yield the lower bound in Theorem~\ref{th:maineucl}.

-\subsection{Proof of Theorem \ref{th:maineucl}}
+\subsection{Proof of Theorem~\ref{th:maineucl}}

-The upper bound is an immediate well-known consequence of the exponential convergence to equilibrium in Wasserstein distance under the CD$(\rho, \infty)$ condition, see for instance \cite{vRS05} : for all $X_0,Y_0$ and $t\geq0$,
+The upper bound is an immediate well-known consequence of the exponential convergence to equilibrium in Wasserstein distance under the CD$(\rho=\lambda_1, \infty)$ condition, see for instance \cite{vRS05}: for all $X_0,Y_0$ and $t\geq0$,

 The desired upper bound follows by taking $Y_0\sim\mu$ and $X_0$ deterministic.